Eschatologue/CM_wiki/docs/spells/4th-level.md

 The target must make an Intelligence Saving Throw.
 On a failed save, the target takes 7d6 psychic damage and is incapacitated until the start of your next turn.
 On a successful save, the creature takes half as much damage and isn't incapacitated.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, the damage increases by 1d6 for each slot level above 4th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the damage increases by 1d6 for each slot level above 4th.

 ### Shadow of Moil
 *4th-level necromancy*